Skip to main content

 Notes:

-• To delete: right-click → Delete Sign Face.
+• To delete: right-click → Delete Sign.

 • Messages are generated automatically if Main Menu → Messages → Keep updating on the go is ticked.